API Migration Guide

 Introduce ObjectModel::IN_OBJECT_ADDRESS_OFFSET

-We used to have ObjectModel::ref_to_address
+We used to have ObjectModel::ref_to_address and ObjectModel::address_to_ref, and require

 the object reference and the in-object address to have a constant offset.
 Now, the two methods

-are removed, and replaced with a constant ObjectModel::IN_OBJECT_ADDRESS_OFFSET
+are removed, and replaced with a constant ObjectModel::IN_OBJECT_ADDRESS_OFFSET.

 API changes: